Jagan-18/Kubernetes/K8s_Interview _Per.md

    - containers run inside pods.
 - **Why use it?**
   - It ensures consistency across environments (dev, test, prod) and allows fast, reliable deployments.
+  - To package application and their dependencies in a portable way.

 ---
 #### **2. Pod**

 - **What is it?**
-  A Pod is the **smallest deployable unit in Kubernetes**.
-It can have one or more containers that share the same network and storage.
+  - A Pod is the **smallest deployable unit in Kubernetes**.
+  - It can have one or more containers that share the same network and storage, configurations.
+  - Containers inside the same pod can communicate using **localhost**

 - **Why use it?**
-  It groups tightly related containers (e.g., app + sidecar) and manages them together.
+   - To run tightly coupled applications (eg: a web app and its sidecar logging agent).
+   - To enable sharing of network and storage resources.
 ---
 #### **3. ReplicaSet**

 - **What is it?**
-  A ReplicaSet ensures a **specified number of Pod replicas** are running at all times.
+  -  A ReplicaSet ensures a **specified number of Pod replicas** are running at all times.
+  -  If a pod fails, the Replicaset automatically creates a new one.

 - **Why use it?**
-  For **high availability** and **self-healing**.
-If a Pod crashes, the ReplicaSet creates a new one.
+   - To maintain high availability by ensuring the required number of pods are always running.
+   - Used internally by Deployments to scale application up or down.
 ---
 #### **4. Deployment**

 - **What is it?**
-  A Deployment is a higher-level abstraction that manages ReplicaSets and Pods.
-It supports features like **rolling updates** and **rollbacks**.
+   - A Deployment is a higher-level abstraction that manages ReplicaSets and Pods.
+   -  It provides **rolling updates**,**rollbacks** and scalability.
+   -  A deploymeny defines how many replicas of a pod should be running and manages their updates.

 - **Why use it?**
-  It simplifies app management.
-You define the desired state, and Kubernetes takes care of reaching and maintaining it.
+  - To ensureZero-downtime deployments with rolling updates.
+  - To manage application versions and enable rollbacks.
 ---

-### 🔁 **Summary in One Line:**
+## 🔁 **Summary in One Line:**
+#### How they work together:
+- Deployment → manages ReplicaSet → maintains Pods → runs Containers

-> **Container** runs the app → **Pod** wraps the container → **ReplicaSet** ensures multiple Pods → **Deployment** manages everything (scaling, updates, rollback).
+- > **Container** runs the app → **Pod** wraps the container → **ReplicaSet** ensures multiple Pods → **Deployment** manages everything (scaling, updates, rollback).
 ---

-Let me know if you want to practice this as a mock Q&A or need a YAML to go along with it!